RodGondin/ToDo-List/README.md

 ![preview](./.github/preview.png)

-> To-do List app

-<p>A To-do List app with localstorage manage and some counting features.</p>
+> A To-do List app with localstorage manage and some counting features.

 ## Tecnologias